OffchainLabs/nitro/docs/node-running/running-a-node.md

 - `--node.archive`
   - Retain past block state
 - `--node.feed.input.url=<feed address>`
   - Defaults to `wss://<chainName>.arbitrum.io/feed`.
-If running more than a couple nodes, you will want to provide one feed relay per datacenter, see further instructions below.
+If running more than a couple nodes, you will want to provide one feed relay per datacenter, see further instructions below
 - `--node.forwarding-target=<sequencer RPC>`
-  - Defaults to appropriate L2 Sequencer RPC depending on L1 and L2 chain IDs provided.
+  - Defaults to appropriate L2 Sequencer RPC depending on L1 and L2 chain IDs provided
 - `--node.rpc.evm-timeout`
   - Defaults to `5s`, timeout used for `eth_call` (0 == no timeout)
 - `--node.rpc.gas-cap`